 Net assets with donor restrictions may consist of irrevocable charitable trusts, lead trusts, restricted contributions receivable, and donor-restricted endowment funds.
-When donor restrictions expire, that is, when a stipulated time restriction ends or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+When donor restrictions expire, that is, when a stipulated time restriction ends or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions.
 Donor-restricted net assets contributed to an endowment fund represent the fair value of the original gift as of the gift date and the original value of subsequent gifts to donor-restricted endowment funds.